jdhao/nvim-config/docs/README.md

 ```

 After that, when we first open nvim, all the plugins included in this
-configuration will be installed automatically for you (for Windows and Mac).
+configuration will be installed automatically for you (for Windows and macOS).
 Since I use quite a lot of plugins (around 60 plugins), it may take some time
 to install all of them, depending on your network condition.